spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#spec-and-status)
 for a description of edge-based vs. level-based APIs.

 Other providers in Spinnaker track operations that modify cloud resources.
 For example, if you run a resize operation, Spinnaker monitors that operation until the specified resize target is met.
-This is different from how the Kubernetes level-based API does  it: Kubernetes only tries to satisfy the desired state.
+But because Kubernetes only tries to satisfy the desired _state_, and offers a level-based API for this purpose, the Kubernetes provider v2 uses the concept of "manifest stability."

-To take advantage of this, the Kubernetes provider v2 assesses "manifest stability."
 A deployed manifest is considered stable when the Kubernetes controller-manager no longer needs to modify it, and it’s deemed “ready.”
-This assessment is different, obviously, for different `kind`s of manifests: a `deployment` is stable when its managed pods are updated, available, and ready (running your desired container and serving traffic).
-A `service` is stable once it is created, unless it is of type `LoadBalancer`, in which case it is considered stable once the underlying load balancer has been created and bound to the `Service`.
+This assessment is different, obviously, for different `kind`s of manifests: a `Deployment` is stable when its managed pods are updated, available, and ready (running your desired container and serving traffic).
+A `Service` is stable once it is created, unless it is of type `LoadBalancer`, in which case it is considered stable once the underlying load balancer has been created and bound to the `Service`.

 This manifest stability is how Spinnaker ensures that operations have succeeded.
-Because there are a number of reasons why a manifest never becomes stable (lack of CPU quota, failing readiness checks, no IP for a service to bind...) every stage that modifies or deploys a manifest waits until your affected manifests are stable, or it times out after a configurable period.
+Because there are a number of reasons why a manifest never becomes stable (lack of CPU quota, failing readiness checks, no IP for a service to bind...) every stage that modifies or deploys a manifest waits until your affected manifests are stable, or it times out after a configurable period (30-minute default).

-## Deploying Manifests Stored Externally to Spinnaker
+## Using Externally Stored Manifests

 You can store and version your manifest definitions in Git (or elsewhere outside of the Spinnaker pipeline store).